dtannyc1/RelentlessClash/README.md

 ----
 ![Demo Combat](assets/images/DemoGifs/parrying.gif)

-In Relentless Clash, users will be able to:
+In Relentless Clash, users can:
-- Move their character using keyboard presses
+- Move their character using a keyboard or a controller and see dynamic feedback on their keypresses on the screen
-- See a visual display of their current health via a health bar
+- See a visual display of their current health via a health bar as well as their current score
-- Punch and kick their opponent to deal damage to them
+- Swing their swords to deal damage to their opponent or parry their attacks
-- Play against a computer player
+- Play against a computer player with 10 different difficulty levels

 __Code Snippets__
 ----